 1. Hot Perms: Designed for Finer Hair

 This technique comes highly recommended for individuals with finer, extremely delicate strands.
 In fact, Asians tend to have thinner hair, making us the perfect candidates for the heat-based process.
 Moreover, if you have previously undergone bleaching, colouring or styling treatments, this means that your tresses have already been through some damage.
 This would mean that your locks are not as strong as before.
 Thus, opting for the heating treatment would protect better than the alkaline technique.

 On the other hand, the cold treatment is suitable for those with stronger and coarser hair.
 This would refer to hair types other than Asian.
 If your strands are greater in thickness, the alkaline solution will work better on this hair condition.
 In addition, if your tresses have not been colour-treated or bleached prior, it may be able to withstand this technique.
 However, do note that the chemicals used in an alkaline solution can lead to a more fragile and fractured condition.

-What Is The Final Look and How Long Does It Last?
+What Is The Final Look?

 One big point of comparison between the two categories is the style of wave pattern that is produced.
 After the heating treatment, you will more likely walk away from your session with longer-lasting curls, compared to the alkaline perming process.